xevantus/StringTemplate/README.md

 {$repeat:iteration variable:join string}Repeated Text Or {Interpolated} Variables{$repeat:$end}
 ```
 ### Variables
-Variables within the Repeat directive are seperated by a ":" character, as such, any colons used within parameters will be seen as a variable end.
+Variables within the Repeat directive are separated by a ":" character, as such, any colons used within parameters will be seen as a variable end.
+To use a colon in the parameter, escape it as "\:"
 #### Iteration Variable
 The Repeat directive accepts three different forms for an iteration variable.